AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

 **Floating-point precision:**
 Budget amounts are stored as double primitives.
 While this introduces potential floating-point errors, the `recalculateRemainingBalance()` assertion uses a tolerance of 0.001 to catch significant deviations without triggering false positives from typical floating-point arithmetic.

-#### Extensibility and Future Enhancements
+#### Extensibility Considerations

-- **Category-specific budgets:** Extend to support per-category limits (e.g., `setbudget cat/Food a/50`), requiring new fields in `ExpenseManager` and modified budget status logic to track multiple thresholds.
-- **Time-based budgets:** Add support for weekly or monthly budget periods with automatic reset (e.g., `setbudget a/500 period/monthly`), requiring date tracking for expenses and scheduled budget renewal.
-- **Budget history:** Maintain a log of budget changes over time to enable trend analysis and reporting (e.g., "Your budget increased 20% this semester").
-- **Multiple budgets:** Allow users to maintain separate budgets for different contexts (personal vs. club spending), requiring a budget selection mechanism in commands.
-- **Budget warnings:** Proactively alert users when adding an expense would exceed budget, before marking it as paid.
+Potential enhancements include category-specific budgets, time-based budget periods with automatic reset, budget history tracking, multiple budget support for different contexts, and proactive budget warnings when adding expenses.

 #### Alternatives Considered

-**Budget as optional parameter to add:**
+- **Budget as optional parameter to add:** Rejected to maintain separation of concerns and prevent accidental budget overrides
-Some expense trackers allow setting budget while adding the first expense (e.g., `add a/10 desc/Lunch budget/100`).
-Rejected because:
-- Mixing expense entry with budget configuration violates single responsibility principle
-- Users might accidentally override their budget when adding routine expenses
-- Separate commands provide clearer intent and simpler parsing logic

-**Confirmation prompt for budget changes:**
-We considered requiring confirmation when updating an existing budget (e.g., "Your current budget is $50.
-Change to $100? [y/n]").
-Rejected because:
-- Adds friction to a common operation (monthly budget resets)
-- CLI power users expect commands to execute immediately without interactive prompts
-- Users can verify the change via `list` command immediately after if needed
+- **Confirmation prompt for budget changes:** Rejected to avoid friction in CLI workflows; users can verify changes via `list` command

 By keeping budget setting simple and immediate, orCASHbuddy maintains its lightweight, keyboard-centric design philosophy while providing the essential functionality needed for expense tracking.